abhi0395/abhi0395.github.io/_pages/research.md

 </p>
 </figure>

 Broadly speaking, I study how galaxies form and evolve using observational tools.
 Understanding the physical processes that form the galaxies and set their evolution has been one of the central problems in astronomy.
 With the advent of advancements in computer simulations combined with powerful telescopes, we have slowly started to uncover the hidden mysteries of our vast universe.
 Recent large-scale cosmological simulations have revealed that the galaxies are surrounded by a diffuse gaseous halo, known as the [circumgalactic medium (CGM)](https://www.annualreviews.org/doi/10.1146/annurev-astro-091916-055240).
-The interplay between different gas flows (outflows and inflows also known as the cosmic baryon cycle) in this invisible medium is the key to a clear and accurate picture of the fate of galaxies.
+The interplay between different gas flows (outflows and inflows, also known as the cosmic baryon cycle) in this invisible medium is the key to a clear and accurate picture of the fate of galaxies.
 In a broader sense, I want to understand the -
-  * physical processes that govern the galaxy formation and evolution.
+  * physical processes that govern the formation and evolution of galaxies and their environment.
-  * the complex nature of the gas flows in the CGM and how do they depend on and impact the galaxy - - properties and its environment.
+  * the complex nature of the gas flows in the CGM and how they depend on and impact the galaxy - - properties and its environment.
   * methods and techniques required to analyze the large datasets coming from various telescopes.

 ## Cosmic Baryon Cycle
 In simple terms, the ["cosmic baryon cycle"](https://arxiv.org/abs/2011.01935) is very similar to how evaporation and rain work on the earth.
-We all know that the sun heats the water on earth, which evaporates and goes up and condenses to form clouds that shower rain on earth.
+We all know that the sun heats the water on Earth, which evaporates and goes up and condenses to form clouds that shower rain on Earth.
 This process continues, and we call it the water cycle in hydrology.
 Similarly, the pristine gas (mostly hydrogen and helium) is accreted (also known as the inflow) by the galactic halo (CGM), where it forms gaseous clouds (a very complex physical mechanism) which falls on the galactic disk where it is turned into stars.
 Finally, these stars release a lot of energy via supernovae or stellar winds, which kick gas out of the galaxy into the halo (CGM) (known as the galactic outflows).
 This process also makes the CGM very multiphase, where gases with different temperatures and densities compete.
 Will the galaxy continue getting fuel and forming new stars, or will it stop forming stars, depending on the balance between these gas flows?
 However, predicting or fully understanding the fate of galaxy formation is very challenging!

 ## Multiphase Circumgalactic Medium in Observations